realityforge/planet_quake/docs/client.md

   * Many BSP formats (Quake 1, Quake 2, Quake 4, Doom 1, Doom 2, Doom 3, Hexen maps) support and cross compatibility with other game content like Call of Duty, Half-Life, and Savage XR
   * move console background image API to server-side with console instead of mod side like in e+/freon.
   * Fix r_fbo and add pixel buffer objects for recordings.
 Send PBO to a worker thread to encode to VPX-wasm for live streaming.
+  * Something wrong with r_fbo causing driver crash.
+Need it for hall of mirrors effect for portals.
   * Make all game code entry points asynchronous with engine to run all QVMs in web workers/pthreads.
 Pause VM for async calls between engine and VM.
   * Allow different VMs on file system by using more search directories and Pure server calls for filtering.